张灯结彩

 - Similar Idioms:

-- 喜气洋洋 (xǐ qì yáng yáng): A state full of joy and happiness.
+- 喜气洋洋 (xǐ qì yáng yáng): 'Full of joy,' describing an atmosphere or person overflowing with happiness.

 - Opposite Idioms: